Guy, hang on, just reading something here real quick.

 So Cuccinelli says we have real concerns about this ridiculous law.

-We've been pretty genial about dealing with DC on it, but when you see an article like rats occupy occupy D.C., it points up the problem we're going to have in Virginia because of that.
+We've been pretty genial about dealing with D.C. on it, but when you see an article like rats occupy occupy DC, it points up the problem we're going to have in Virginia because of that.

-And because DC's really outrageous treatment of these vermin, who, for those who don't remember their history, carried things like the bubonic plague.
+And because D.C.'s really outrageous treatment of these vermin, who, for those who don't remember their history, carried things like the bubonic plague.

 I mean, these are true vermin.

-While the law exempts commensal rodents, a commensal rodent varieties of which most people know or have seen as common rats or house mice.
+While the law exempts commensal rodents, commensal rodent varieties of which most people know or have seen as common rats or house mice, the rice rat and the deer mouse, which are found in the district, are not defined as commensal.

-Apparently they're not exempt from the law.
+Apparently, they're not exempt from the law.

-In addition, the new law expands the definition of wildlife and sets the rules for handling it to include raccoons, squirrels, skunks, and other animals that can carry disease such as rabies.
+In addition, the new law expands the definition of wildlife and sets the rules for handling it to include raccoons, squirrels, skunks, and other animals that can carry disease, such as rabies.

 The law applies to trained animal control officers, not to homeowners.